abhai-panichiyil-17/soc-detection-lab/README.md

 MITRE ATT&CK is a globally recognised framework that categorises adversary tactics and techniques based on real-world observations.
 Mapping detections to ATT&CK techniques allows security teams to understand not just that something happened, but what stage of an attack it represents.

 - Why Wazuh + Calico Together?
-Calico prevents unauthorised traffic from reaching its destination — it blocks the attack at the network layer.
-Wazuh detects that an attack was attempted — it provides visibility at the host layer.
-A Zero Trust architecture needs both: blocking alone leaves you blind, and detection alone doesn't stop anything.
+Calico prevents unauthorised traffic from reaching its destination as it blocks the attack at the network layer.
+Wazuh detects that an attack was attempted and it provides visibility at the host layer.
+A Zero Trust architecture needs both as blocking alone leaves you blind, and detection alone doesn't stop anything.

 - What is File Integrity Monitoring (syscheck)?
-Wazuh's syscheck module monitors critical directories (like /etc/) for changes — new files, modified files, deleted files, and permission changes.
+Wazuh's syscheck module monitors critical directories (like _/etc/_) for changes such as adding new files, modifying and deleting files, and permission changes.
 If an attacker drops a malicious script or modifies a config file, syscheck catches it and alerts.

 ---